jaserino/jaserino/README.md

 🔭 I’m currently working on - Solar -- A study/workspace application aimed to boost your workspace efficiency.

-🌱 I’m currently learning - React and TypeScript
+🌱 I’m currently learning - React Native and TypeScript

 Shoot over an email if you are interested in collaborating on something!